-(17) Adaptations were made to this technology by Milwaukie machinist James Densmore.
+(22) James Densmore made a crucial adjustment to the design for these devices, based on information from a Pennsylvania educator.
 This was the original product manufactured by the Smith Corona company and, along with guns, one of two chief pre-World War Two products of Remington Rand.
 IBM's Selectric line used a low-noise "ball" instead of bars to strike the ribbon in these devices.
 For the point, name these devices which were a central feature of offices and schools prior to the rise of desktop computers.